 b) Their TOWNLAND (the main division of Ireland’s land areas).
 Make sure to check all the adjacent Townlands and close-by Counties (many Counties have the same name townland names), as your concentrating exactly where your Ancestor’s lived or farmed — MAPS HELP as in essence your research the larger area, in a step-by-step manner.

 c) Further, many Townlands had or have “sub-townlands” (which are as difficult as ancient areas called “Baronies,” Poor Law Unions (PLU), and District Electoral Division (DED)- so make sure to check if other same or similar named Townlands exist elsewhere in the County (or the adjacent counties).
-And is today, people moved, some constantly depending on the work — so WHERE THEY LIVED, LEASED, WORKED, OR FARMED and a record was created is your what you want to discover!
+And as today, people moved – some more than others – some constantly (sometimes depending on the work).
+So WHERE THEY LIVED, LEASED, WORKED, OR FARMED is what your after – a record was usually created if someone lived in an Townland – what you want to discover!